Jinsei Shinzaki: Michinoku Pro Wrestling (1993–1994)

 In 1993, Shinzaki followed The Great Sasuke to his promotion Michinoku Pro Wrestling, becoming one of its founders.
 In June 1993, Kensuke unmasked and changed his gimmick, re-debuting as Jinsei Shinzaki ("Jinsei" meaning "life" in Japanese), an aruki henro or Shikoku pilgrim.
-Under this persona, Shinzaki wrestled in a slow, meditative style, and constantly performed prayers in the ring before every movement.
-He also came to the arenas in full pilgrimage garments, including white robes and suge-kasa hat, and carried a shakujo staff and a kongo-zue.
 Jinsei debuted as a silent heel, being introduced by Mr. Yamaguchi as a special member of Super Delfín's heel unit in order to curse The Great Sasuke with his prayers.
 However, after disagreements with them, Shinzaki turned face in 1994 and joined Sasuke and his allies.

 In May 1994, Shinzaki wrestled on a World Wrestling Federation tour of Japan.
 This led to him being offered a contract with the promotion later that year.
 The promotion was looking for a Japanese wrestler for the roster; Hayabusa had rejected an offer, choosing to work for Frontier Martial-Arts Wrestling instead, and Shinzaki was given the Japanese wrestler spot.